 Within our specialty reinsurance business unit we write a number of reinsurance lines such as catastrophe exposed workers' compensation, surety, terrorism, political risk, trade credit, medical malpractice, catastrophe exposed personal lines property, casualty clash, property per risk, catastrophe exposed personal lines property and other specialty lines of reinsurance, which we collectively refer to as specialty reinsurance.
-We offer our specialty reinsurance products, and we also provide some proportional coverage.
-In a proportional reinsurance arrangement (also referred to as quota share reinsurance or pro-rata reinsurance), the reinsurer shares a proportional part of the original premiums and losses of the reinsurance business in 2002 and have increased our presence in the specialty reinsurance market since that time.
+We offer our specialty reinsurance products principally on an excess of loss basis, as described above with respect to our property catastrophe reinsurance products, and we also provide some proportional coverage.
+In a proportional reinsurance arrangement (also referred to as quota share reinsurance or pro-rata reinsurance), the reinsurer shares a proportional part of the original premiums and losses of the reinsurance.
+We offer our specialty reinsurance companies and other reinsurance companies and provide coverage for specific geographic regions or on a worldwide basis.
+We expanded our specialty reinsurance business in 2002 and have increased our presence in the specialty reinsurance market since that time.